n0m4d22/HackTheBox-Writeups/machines/medium/schooled/schooled-writeup.md

 The results show some unusual files `.hta`, `.htaccess` and `.htpasswd`, but the access to them is forbidden (403).
 Besides these files the rest of the page tree seems normal.

-Taking our enumeration process a bit further we use `wfuzz` to search for possible subdomains of `schooled.htb`.
+Taking our enumeration process a bit further, we use `wfuzz` to search for possible subdomains of `schooled.htb`.

 ```bash
 wfuzz -u http://10.129.96.53 -H "Host: FUZZ.schooled.htb" -w /usr/share/seclists/Discovery/DNS/subdomains-top1million-110000.txt --hh 20750